Keyrose557/Webhacking/README.md

 - [ ] Steps to recreate:
 <br /> - Scan the Target for a weakness.
 <br /> - Bring out the right tool for the job.
 Use Metasploit Framework to attempt an exploit.
 <br /> - Take aim and shoot.
 Are we in?
-Cool, leave a way to Maintain Access.
-Inject a reverse shell so our target does all the work.
+Cool, leave a way to Maintain Access.Inject a reverse shell.
 <br /> - Now, we wait and listen.
-<br /> - You are now an agent of chaos
+<br /> - You are now an agent of chaos.

 ### 3. (Required) Vulnerability Name or ID